 - How much money does it cost for your funnel to deliver one paying customer?

 That last one is crucial.

-Some metrics that are of importance to your whole online business (as opposed to a specific sales funnel), and essential to know and track, include:
+Some other metrics that are of importance to your whole online business, and essential to know and track, include:

 - Customer Retention, and